herve26/herve26.github.io/policy.md

-If you have questions or comments about this notice, you may email us at deuxbazzar@gmail.com or by post to:
+If you have questions or comments about this notice, you may email us at nzanzuh@gmail.com or by post to:

-Global Bazzar United
+Global Tech

 12c, Av.
 Kimpwanza, Q. Djelo-Binza, C. Ngaliema

 Kinshasa, Kinshasa

 Democratic Republic of the Congo

-**15\.
-HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?**

-Based on the applicable laws of your country, you may have the right to request access to the personal information we collect from you, change that information, or delete it in some circumstances.
-To request to review, update, or delete your personal information, please visit: [http://www.deuxbazzar.com/user/data](http://www.deuxbazzar.com/user/data).

-This privacy policy was created using Termly's [Privacy Policy Generator](https://termly.io/products/privacy-policy-generator).